awatson1978/MSIB32500/lectures/lecture3.md

 ```
 You can review the QC results in the corresponding directories as you did in Exercise 2.

 Note: If you need to submit many jobs to the computation nodes, you don't have to type the above commands multiple times.
-Instead, you can simply create a new script named say **submit_jobs.sh** containing a script like the following:
+Instead, you can simply create a new shell script named say **submit_jobs.sh** containing a script like the following:

 ```bash
 #!/bin/bash